On the correspondence of deviances and maximum likelihood and interval estimates from log-linear to logistic regression modelling: Introduction

 where, $\bfw=\{w_1,\dots,w_n \}$ are known weights, and $\phi_i$ is the dispersion or scale parameter.
 Regarding first order moments, $\mu_i\equiv E(v_i)=b^{'}(\theta_i)$.
 A generalized linear model relates $\bfmu=\{\mu_1,\dots,\mu_n \}$ to covariates by setting $\zeta(\bfmu)=X_d \bfgamma$, where $\zeta$ denotes the link function, $X_d$ the covariate design matrix and $\bfgamma$ a vector of parameters.
-For a single $\mu_i$, we write $\zeta(\mu_i)=X_{d(i)} \bfgamma$, where $X_{d(i)}$ denotes the $i-th$ row of $X_d$, defining $\zeta$ as a vector function $\zeta \equiv \{\zeta_1,...,\zeta_n \}$.
+For a single $\mu_i$, we write $\zeta_{i}(\mu_i)=X_{d(i)} \bfgamma$, where $X_{d(i)}$ denotes the $i-th$ row of $X_d$, defining $\zeta$ as a vector function $\zeta \equiv \{\zeta_1,...,\zeta_n \}$.

 Let $\mathcal{P}$ denote a finite set of $P$ categorical variables.
-Observations from $\mathcal{P}$ can be arranged as counts in a $P$-way contingency table, with cell counts denoted by $n_i$, $i=1,\dots,n_{ll}$.
+Observations from $\mathcal{P}$ can be arranged as counts in a $P$-way contingency table, with cell counts denoted by $n_i$, $i=1,\dots,n_{ll}$; see Agresti [1].
 The `$ll$' indicator alludes to a log-linear model.
 The counts follow a Poisson distribution with $E(n_i)=\mu_i$.
 A Poisson log-linear interaction model, $\mbox{log}(\bfmu) = X_{ll} \bflambda$, is a generalized linear model that relates the expected counts to $\mathcal{P}$.

-Assume that one of the categorical variables, denoted by $Y$, is binary.
+From Christensen [2], there is an association between log-linear modelling and multinomial logistic regression.
+Consider categorical variables $X,Y$, and $Z$, with $J_X, J_Y$ and $J_Z$ levels respectively.
+Let $j_X,j_Y,j_Z$ be integer indices that describe the level of $X,Y$ and $Z$.
+In a multinomial logistic regression with outcome $Y$, one typically models the log-odds of an observation at level $j_Y+1$ relative to one at level $j_Y$, $\mbox{log}(p_{j_{Y}+1}/p_{j_{Y}})$, $j_{Y}=0,...,J_Y - 1$.
+This can be viewed as equivalent to fitting a log-linear model as,

+For more details see [2] (Section 4.6) where, in addition to the above approach, the alternative of constructing a multinomial model to model the log-odds of an observation at level $j_Y$, $j_Y=1,\hdots, J_Y-1$, relative to one at fixed level $J_Y$ is considered.
+In this manuscript we focus on the association between log-linear modelling and binary logistic regression.
+Assume that the categorical variable $Y$ is binary.
 Then, a logistic regression can be fitted with $Y$ as the outcome, and all or some of the remaining $P-1$ variables as covariates.
 We write, $\mbox{logit}(\bfp) = X_{lt} \bfbeta$, $\bfp=(p_1,\dots,p_{n_{lt}})$, using the `$lt$' indicator for the logistic model, denoting by $p_i$ the conditional probability that $Y=1$ given covariates $X_{lt(i)}$, and by $\bfbeta$ the vector of model parameters.